biomed-AI/GraphCS/reproducibility/README.md

 and place them into the folder [data](https://github.com/biomed-AI/GraphCS/tree/main/data).

+## Other links
-Note: The datasets also can be downloaded from Synapse with ID [syn26147749](https://www.synapse.org/#!Synapse:syn26147749/files/)
+The above datasets also can be downloaded from Synapse with ID [syn26147749](https://www.synapse.org/#!Synapse:syn26147749/files/)

 # Reproduce results